-The 2020 NENY Order provides direction on technologies eligible in the Program; in addition to the Program Manuals, see NENY Proceeding, 2020 NENY Order, p.
+&lt;sup>12 The 2020 NENY Order provides direction on technologies eligible in the Program; in addition to the Program Manuals, see NENY Proceeding, 2020 NENY Order, p.
 87, footnote 59: "With regard to Air Source Heat Pumps (ASHP), cold climate units only as listed on the Northeast Energy Efficiency Partnership (NEEP) Cold Climate Air Source Heat Pump (ccASHP) specification listing at time of installation will be eligible for incentives.
 Any exceptions to this requirement shall be stated in the Program Manuals and shall be limited to product classes for which no NEEP-listed ccASHP products are commercially available."
 See also, Appendix 3: NYS Clean Heat Program - Glossary of Terms.

-gas, propane, biomass, electricity, Con Edison district steam) they are either transitioning from or declining to include in a new construction application.
+eligible for incentives under these programs no matter which heating fuel (e.g., fuel oil, natural gas, propane, biomass, electricity, Con Edison district steam) they are either transitioning from or declining to include in a new construction application.

-To be eligible for incentives, systems must meet all eligibility criteria as per the Program Manuals and must be sized in compliance with all applicable state and municipal codes.10
+To be eligible for incentives, systems must meet all eligibility criteria as per the Program Manuals and must be sized in compliance with all applicable state and municipal codes.

 Additional equipment and systems may be added to the eligible technologies list in the Program Manuals as they become commercially available.
-Partial-load scenarios may be approved on a case-by-case basis to determine eligibility for Category 4 Custom Space Heating Applications incentives based on the following criteria:
+Partial-load scenarios may be approved on a case-by-case basis according to criteria described in the Program Manual.